smartcontractkit/chainlink/docs/SECRETS.md

 ```toml
 AuthToken = "pyroscope-token" # Example
 ```
-AuthToken is the API key for the Pyroscope.ServerAddress.
+AuthToken is the API key for the Pyroscope server.

 Environment variable: `CL_PYROSCOPE_AUTH_TOKEN`